ghsmith/java-jni-libdmtx-with-prebuilt-dll/README.md

 The included Windows 64-bit DLL was built from the source code at https://github.com/dmtx/libdmtx and https://github.com/dmtx/dmtx-wrappers (/java) cloned on October 5, 2024 using MSYS2 mingw-w64-ucrt-x86_64-gcc.
 I did have to slightly modify the dmtx-wrapper source to get a clean build, and those modifications are described in the second figure below.
 I have successfully used the DLL with Java v1.8, 11, and 17.
 I have only tested the Data Matrix decoder.
 A Data Matrix encoder is also exposed via JNI, but I have not tested it.

+Example usage with included demonstrator program:
 ![usage screenshot](https://github.com/ghsmith/java-jni-libdmtx-with-prebuilt-dll/blob/main/usage_screenshot.jpg?raw=true)

+How the DLL was built in MSYS2 mingw-w64-ucrt-x86_64-gcc:
 ![described_code_modifications](https://github.com/ghsmith/java-jni-libdmtx-with-prebuilt-dll/blob/main/described_code_modifications.jpg?raw=true)

 Good luck!